Tuesday, October 27, 2020

 Stamen Grigorov, in the middle, as a student in Geneva, Switzerland (credit Planet Lactose)

 I do not know a Bulgarian who does not like yogurt.
 We grow up with it, we eat it on its own, we add it to our food, we cook with it, we drink it, we have it as a desert.
-And we don't shy on the amounts!
-Yogurt is notorious for its health benefits and longevity, and has been a staple food in Bulgaria for centuries.
-It promotes healthy digestive track, it is high in protein, aids weight loss, is good for your bones, and the list goes on.
+And we don't shy about the amounts!
+Yogurt is notorious for its health benefits and longevity and has been a staple food in Bulgaria for centuries.
+It promotes a healthy digestive tract, is high in protein, aids weight loss, is good for your bones, and the list goes on.
 As a Bulgarian, it tickles me that yogurt containers around the world have Lactobacillus Bulgaricus stamped on them.

-What many may not know is that most Bulgarians prefer their yogurt rather sour or tangy.
+What many may not know is that most Bulgarians prefer their yogurt to be sour or tangy.
 Also, we like our yogurt light, with no thickeners.
-Some yogurt makers use pectin, gelatin, corn or tapioca starch to give low fat yogurt the sensory equivalent to thick whole milk yogurt.
-That, however takes away from the goodness of yogurt.
+Some yogurt makers use pectin, gelatin, corn, or tapioca starch to give low-fat yogurt the sensory equivalent of thick whole-milk yogurt.
+That, however, takes away from the goodness of yogurt.
 See, fruits, nuts and honey we happily add to our yogurt for extra Yum!

 What most people know as Greek yogurt is actually strained plain yogurt.
 It may appeal with its thickness, however by straining it you remove some of the most beneficial ingredients, the whey.
-The whey fraction contains the highest quality protein in milk, along with a number of essential minerals, like calcium.
+The whey fraction contains the highest quality protein in milk, along with several essential minerals, like calcium.

-In the United States, where I currently live, my favorite yogurt brands are Maple Hill and Brown Cow.
-If however I could find Trimona yogurt, that would be my first pick.
-Its founder, very much like Stamen Grigorov, used homemade yogurt (imported from Bulgaria), to start his yogurt business.
-It doesn't hurt that it is named after the old Roman name of my home town - Trimontium, now Plovdiv.
+In the United States, where I currently live, my favorite yogurt brands are Trimona, Maple Hill, and White Mountain.
+Trimona's founder, very much like Stamen Grigorov, used homemade yogurt (imported from Bulgaria), to start his yogurt business.
+It doesn't hurt that it is named after the old Roman name of my hometown - Trimontium, now Plovdiv.

 Long live [with] Lactobacilus Bulgaricus!